How to center your art: with your furniture or the wall?

 Q: I have a piece of furniture that is not located in the center of the wall.
 If I want to hang a piece of art above it, should the art be centered on the furniture or on the wall?

-A: When hanging pictures, always hang them in relation to the furniture sitting below.
-With your couch off-centered, focus on hanging your painting right above the couch to create a great focal point for your living room.
+When hanging your pictures, always hang them in relation to the furniture sitting below.
+With your couch off-centered on the wall, focus on hanging your painting centered above the couch to create a great focal point for your living room.
 As you see in the bottom image, if you were to hang your piece centered with the wall, the entire furniture arrangement would look out of balance.

 For more tips on hanging artwork above a sofa, check out this related blog post “Easy tips for hanging pictures above a couch”.
 Learn more about our Hang & Level™ picture hanging tool, and shop online at UTR Decorating.

 Have any other decorating questions?
 Email us at firstname.lastname@example.org and we’ll do our best to help you Create the home you love™

 Hi I recently moved to a smaller house and have many paintings that my husband insist to put them up on this wall regardless .
 They all are different in size and frames .
 Here is the wall space I have with a flat tv on the furniture and all these pics he put on the wall, that in my opinion they are all wrong , no style , no balance no nothing .
 Please help !